ENGADGET iOS + ANDROID APPS

 RESULTS: iOS

-Redesigning Engadget was a labor of love and I hewed closely to the corporate mantra that everything we made needed to inform, entertain or connect our readers.
-I just disagreed that things had to be uber simple in order to succeed.
-I knew if we kept the app simple but allowed for flexibility under the hood we'd be able to make most everyone happy.
-Our final goal was to still deliver the best user experience for both short and long form content.
+Redesigning Engadget was a labor of love.
+I hewed closely to the corporate mantra that everything we made needed to inform, entertain, or connect our readers.
+I just disagreed that things had to be uber-simple to succeed.
+I knew if we kept the app simple but allowed for flexibility under the hood, we'd be able to make most everyone happy.
+Our final goal was to deliver the best user experience for short—and long-form content.
 (Preview this experience at iPhone and iPad widths.)

 Making sure the reader had the most efficient UX did not mean we didn't spend a little time engineering delight.